beyondessential/tamanu/CONTRIBUTING.md

 ## Contributor License Agreement

-All open-source contributors to Tamanu will be required to sign this [Contributor License Agreement](CLA) before BES can accept your contribution into the project code.
+All open-source contributors to Tamanu will be required to sign this [Contributor License Agreement] (CLA) before BES can accept your contribution into the project code.
 Instructions on how to sign are provided in the CLA document linked above.

 ## Our Philosophy